publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptA/ch301/schII/m__us_usc_t49_s30123.md

 >     “(b)  __Final Rule__  __.—__

->     Not later than 2 years after the date of enactment of this Act \[Dec.
-4, 2015\], after providing the public with sufficient opportunity for notice and comment on the proposed rule published pursuant to subsection (a), the Secretary shall issue a final rule based on the proposed rule described in subsection (a) that—
+>     Not later than 2 years after the date of enactment of this Act, after providing the public with sufficient opportunity for notice and comment on the proposed rule published pursuant to subsection (a), the Secretary shall issue a final rule based on the proposed rule described in subsection (a) that—

 >         “(1)